OMGarad/OMGarad/README.md

 I am Omkar Garad, a 3rd year undergraduate student currently studying at BITS Goa.
 I am pursuing a Bachelor of Engineering degree in Computer Science and a minor in Data Science.

-I am excited to learn and work in the fields of NLP and Adversarial Machine Learning!
+I am excited to learn more about and work in the fields of NLP and Adversarial Machine Learning!

 I hope you enjoy looking at my repositories!!